paigedr/grammarly-for-developers/examples/readme.md

      - [Vue Example App](./editor-sdk-vue-tinymce/)

 ### Suggestion categories
 This app shows how to configure suggestion categories for your app.
-(Note: Only available on the [Plus plan](https://developer.grammarly.com/plans).)

    - [Suggestion Categories Example App](./editor-sdk-suggestions-config/)

+**Note:** The ability to configure suggestion categories is only available on the [Plus plan](https://developer.grammarly.com/plans).

 ### Tone detector
 This app shows how to turn on the [tone detector](https://developer.grammarly.com/docs/tone) for your app.
-(Note: Only available on the [Plus plan](https://developer.grammarly.com/plans).)

    - [Tone Detector Example App](./editor-sdk-tone)

+**Note:** The tone detector feature is only available on the [Plus plan](https://developer.grammarly.com/plans).

 ### Trusted Authentication
 These examples show how you can configure [trusted authentication](https://developer.grammarly.com/docs/trusted-authentication).